lampajr/toolscip/packages/clisci/README.md

 ## `clisci scdl`

-Command used to gain information about local descriptors, to add new descriptors and to delete already stored descriptors.
+gain information about local descriptors, to add new descriptors and to delete already stored descriptors.

 ```
 USAGE